Frequently Asked Questions

 Special Projects – Invest in projects that respond to emerging revitalization opportunities including public amenities, historic preservation, and support of local arts and culture.

-CCDC currently has responsibility for the redevelopment of four urban renewal districts in downtown Boise generally bounded by State St., the Boise River, Broadway Ave. and Whitewater Park Blvd (formally known as 30th Street).
+CCDC currently has responsibility for the redevelopment of six urban renewal districts in downtown Boise.

 Urban renewal districts are formed in areas that are often in need of additional infrastructure for support of schools, police, housing, roads, utilities, etc. CCDC has improved streets and sidewalks, moved canals and other utilities, placed power lines underground, installed traffic signals, funded fire trucks, planted trees and more.